-Over years of development, multiple high-quality and credible Text-to-SQL benchmarks such as Spider \cite{yu2018spider,lei2024spider}, BIRD \cite{li2023can}, BIRD-critic \cite{li2025swe} and BIRD-interact \cite{bird2025bird} have been established.
-For example, BIRD \cite{li2023can} covers more than over 12,000 unique question-SQL pairs and 95 big databases on 37 professional domains.
-Guided by these benchmarks, many studies \cite{chen2024tablerag,hong2024knowledge,liu2024mftcoder,li2025deepeye} have analyzed the causes of LLM translation errors in detail, leading to continuous improvement in the Text-to-SQL abilities of LLMs.
-However, Text-to-SQL benchmarks are centered on join-based relational semantics and SQL operators, and thus cannot be directly repurposed as Text-to-GQL benchmarks that require graph-native constructs such as path patterns and reachability.
+\textbf{Text-to-SQL Benchmark} Text-to-SQL benchmarks such as Spider~\cite{yu2018spider,lei2024spider} and BIRD~\cite{li2023can,li2025swe} provide reproducible evaluation for relational query generation and have driven continuous improvement in LLM translation abilities~\cite{chen2024tablerag,hong2024knowledge,liu2024mftcoder,li2025deepeye}.
+However, these benchmarks are centered on join-based relational semantics and SQL operators, and cannot be directly repurposed for Text-to-Graph-Query, which requires graph-native constructs such as path patterns and reachability.